USS Monitor: In popular culture

+The Monitor is mentioned in the poem Le Bateau ivre by Arthur Rimbaud ('Moi dont les Monitors...'), written in 1871.

 The battle between the Monitor and the Confederate ironclad CSS Virginia was reenacted using scale models in the 1936 film Hearts in Bondage from Republic Pictures.
 The battle was also dramatized in the 1991 made-for-television movie Ironclads, produced by Ted Turner.